awsdocs/amazon-athena-user-guide/doc_source/handling-schema-updates-chapter.md

 Since these are defaults, specifying these SerDe properties in your `CREATE TABLE` queries is optional, they are used implicitly\.
 When used, they allow you to run some schema update operations while preventing other such operations\.
 To enable those operations, run another `CREATE TABLE` query and change the SerDe settings\.

+**Note**
+The SerDe properties are *not* automatically propagated to each partition\.
+Use `ALTER TABLE ADD PARTITION` statements to set the SerDe properties for each partition\.
+To automate this process, write a script that runs `ALTER TABLE ADD PARTITION` statements\.

 The following sections describe these cases in detail\.

 ### ORC: Read by Index<a name="orc-read-by-index"></a>